codingMustache/codingMustache/README.md

 ## Joke of the Day

-I finally bought the limited edition Thesaurus that I've always wanted.
-When I opened it, all the pages were blank.
-I have no words to describe how angry I am.
+I once lost a banana at court but then I appealed.

 ## Daily Trivia

-What port does HTTP run on?
+Which programming language shares its name with an island in Indonesia?
- 1. 53
+ 1. Java
- 2. 443
+ 2. C
- 3. 80
+ 3. Jakarta
- 4. 23
+ 4. Python

 <details>
   <summary>Answer</summary>
-  80
+  Java
 </details>